Nikah (serial)

 Nikah (Eng Marriage) is a Pakistani television series aired from 2014 to 2015 on Hum TV.
 It is presented by Momina Duraid, written by Nasir Hussain, and stars Sonya Hussain and Junaid Khan in leads.

 Synopsis

-The story of Drama serial, Nikaah, revolves around Ayesha and Rohail, who are engaged to each other.
-Being first cousins, they spend their childhood in the same house and are quite close.
+The story revolves around Ayesha and Rohail, who are engaged to each other.
+Being first cousins, they have spent their childhood in the same house and are quite close.
 Rohail has always dreamt of going abroad for higher studies and his dreams come true after he completes his schooling.
-With priorities and tastes changing with time, Rohail finds himself attracted to Zara and marries her without letting his family know, fearing that they would not approve of it.
+With priorities changing over time, Rohail finds himself attracted to Zara and marries her without letting his family know, fearing that they would not approve of it.